-ELECTION: Your application must be postmarked or received by a voter registration agency by the 14th day before an election (OR you may register in person with your Registrar of Voters by the 7th day before an election).
+General: Your application must be submitted or received by a voter registration agency by the 7th day before an election (or you may register in person with your Registrar of Voters by the 7th day before an election).

 However, Connecticut now offers Election Day Registration.
 If you miss the deadline for registering for an election, you can register and vote in person on Election Day at your town’s Election Day Registration location.